 Visiting Pula Arena & Roman ruins

-Pula is so close to Rovinj, it makes sense to tack on a day or half-day trip.
+Pula is so close to Rovinj, it makes sense to tack it onto your Croatia itinerary as a day or half-day trip.
 We spent about 6 hours in Pula and managed to see all the main sights.

 Like Rovinj, Pula was once a Roman-controlled settlement and in fact, served as the administrative centre of Istria for a period.
 Pula is also located on the Adriatic coast but lacks the ocean views and harbour Rovinj is famous for.
 People flock to Pula for something entirely different: Its well-kept Roman ruins.